An7ar35/covid19-fr-gouv-fetcher/README.md

 Stay safe people.

 Instruction: Just clone the repo and run the `fetch.sh` script from within.
 You could also make a cron job so that it does it regularly (every 6h for example).

+*Update*: I've added my daily snapshots (`/snapshots`) of the different scraped files for archival and historical value.

 ### FR